AAAL 2024 Call for Proposals

 - Methods planned to engage participants in the discussion

-Proposals for 2-hour and 1-hour Colloquia will also be evaluated for each of the following categories:
+Proposals for two-hour and one-hour Colloquia will also be evaluated for each of the following categories:

 - Appropriateness and significance of the topic